 Your clients will be impressed - they’ll realize that you understand the roster of tasks that have to be completed, their sequence, the duration of tasks, and the critical path.
 It’s a great tool for reporting, too - you can always explain where you are in the process of achieving their goals.

-If you would like to learn more about this idea, please check out the instructional video on my website (www.hbs-resources.com).
+If you would like to read more about this idea, please check out my new book, Thrive: 10 Prescriptions for Exceptional Performance as a Commercial Real Estate Agent.